 Eight Mahayana Precepts – A Pure Life

-Held the 15th of select months (check calendar for date and time)
+Held the 15th of select months (check the calendar for date and time)

 Because it is performed with bodhichitta motivation, this practice is very powerful for purifying negative karma.
 It accumulates a vast collection of merit and creates the cause for us to attain the unsurpassed happiness of enlightenment.
 (45 minutes)